sinai-sawn-perez/azure-network-protocols/README.md

 <img src="https://github.com/user-attachments/assets/3a4ce878-36c3-4ff6-873f-0a84186a5842" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Initiate a perpetual ping sending from the Windows 10 VM to the Linux VM.
+Initiate a perpetual ping sending from the Windows 10 VM to the Ubuntu VM.
 Filter for ICMP in Wireshark to observe the traffic.
-In Azure, open the Network Security Groups for the Linux VM and disable inbound ICMP traffic.
+In Azure, open the Network Security Groups for the Ubuntu VM and disable inbound ICMP traffic.
 Then return to Wireshark on the Windows 10 VM and observe the perpetual ping activity.
 </p>